 Instructions

-Preheat the oven to 400℉ and grease or line 20 muffin cups.
+Preheat the oven to 400℉ and grease or line 20 muffin cups (see notes for a yield of 2 dozen).

-In a mixing bow, combine the flours, oats, sugar, cinnamon, baking powder, baking soda, and salt.
-Make a well in center of the mixture and set aside.
+In a mixing bowl, combine the flours, oats, sugar, cinnamon, baking powder, baking soda, and salt.
+Set aside.

-In another large bowl, combine the yogurt, milk, oil, vanilla, egg, and banana.
-Gently fold in the berries and peaches.
+In another large bowl, combine the yogurt, milk, oil, vanilla, egg, and mashed banana.
+Fold in the berries and peaches.

-Add the yogurt and fruit mixture to the flour mixture and stir just until incorporated.
+Add the flour mixture to the yogurt mixture, half at a time, and stir just until incorporated.

 Using a large ice cream scoop, fill the prepared muffin cups.